 Today we see the building’s latest reinvention.
 Heatherwick Studio’s new architectural design links two brick and cast-iron constructions with rising gabled roofs, reaching to meet each other seamlessly in the middle.
 The restoration was sensitive to the listed Victorian structures and cobbled courtyard.
 At COS, we took the same approach in-store, balancing a calm, modern aesthetic with surviving industrial details.

-Orbits: the centrepiece of the
+Conifera: the centrepiece of the space

 A platform for artists

 Alongside the installation by Arthur Mamou-Mani, Coal Drops Yard also features a platform for emerging artists.
 We want to support creativity around the world, which is a source of constant inspiration.
 The ongoing exhibition will showcase all kinds of work, from large-scale installations to sculpture, paintings, ceramics and digital art.

 Artists currently on display at Coal Drops Yard:

 • Chris Wood